NICHOLAS85/dynamic-wall/README.md

 ```
 You will be prompted for a password which will run the scripts as root.

-An additional script will be created in `/lib/systemd/system-sleep/` called dynamicwall.sh.
-This script simply updates the wallpaper when your computer wakes from suspension.
-You can delete it if you would like to implement this functionality some other way.
+You will be prompted as to whether or not you would like to install a system-sleep script to trigger dynamicwall on wakeup.
+This will install a script into `/lib/systemd/system-sleep/` called dynamicwall.sh.
+This script simply updates your wallpaper when your computer wakes from suspension.

 To check the status of the timer and service run:
 ```sh